pagiannis/ax_niko_ax/README.md

-# 📖 Digital Menu for Traditional Greek Fish Tavern
+# 🐟 Digital Menu for Traditional Greek Fish Tavern

-A bilingual (Greek/English) mobile-friendly digital menu built for a traditional fish tavern in Peraia, Greece.
-Customers scan a QR code to instantly view the live menu on their phones.
+A simple (Greek/English) mobile-friendly digital menu built for a traditional tavern in Greece.
+Customers can scan a QR code to instantly view the live menu on their phones.

-## 🧾 Menu Previews
+## Screenshots (Desktop and Mobile)

 <table>
   <tr>